Trout Flies and Salmon Flies

 Grays Needle Tubes

-Newly developed for the 2008 season, Grays Needle Tubes, made from extremely thin polished stainless steel tubing, are the finest plastic lined metal tubes ever made for fly tying, allowing the fly tier to make very slim sea trout, steelhead and salmon tube flies.
+Developed and introduced in 2008, Grays Needle Tubes, made from extremely thin polished stainless steel tubing, are the finest plastic lined metal tubes ever made for fly tying, allowing the fly tier to make very slim sea trout, steelhead and salmon tube flies.

 Grays Needle Tube Flies